 I have designed and taught six courses since starting graduate school at Carnegie Mellon.
 My course portfolio includes Introduction to Ethics, Introduction to Philosophy, and Ethical Judgments in Professional Life.
 My classes aim to develop each student’s ability to communicate philosophical arguments and critiques clearly and concisely, and engage students in constructive discussions of contemporary ethical and political issues.
+My goal is to help each student be able to effectively engage with and think critically about the social and political institutions around them.

 The Eberly Center for Teaching Excellence at Carnegie Mellon offers a program called the Future Faculty Program, which “helps graduate students develop and document their teaching skills in preparation for a faculty career.”
 This program involves seminars on strategies for improving student learning, a course design project, and teaching observations and feedback.
 FFP has provided me with valuable teaching feedback from both students and teaching consultants.
 I completed the FFP in the spring of 2016.
 You can read my FFP transcript, a letter confirming my completion of the program, and example feedback from students and Eberly teaching consultants.
 This feedback is the result of a focus group that was done with the students in my Social Structure, Public Policy, and Ethics class in the spring semester of 2016.
 Since the spring of 2017, I have acted as a Graduate Teaching Fellow at the Eberly Center, assisting graduate student instructors and TAs improve their teaching by providing course observations and teaching workshops.

 Below you can read about my classes and look at sample syllabi.
 Course evaluation summaries are listed at the bottom of this page.
-You can also review my course evaluations in full here.

 Introduction to Philosophy (80-100)